© 2005 – 2018

 “I didn’t hear anything during the night,” Bauer said in a Cedar Rapids Gazette article dated August 14, 1977.
 “There were no yells.
 How could they have done that without some kind of noise?”

-Bauer said the night before Stastny disappeared the two had stayed up late “just talking,” and had decided they would either go fishing near Coralville or maybe go over to Ellis Park and see what happening the next day.
+Bauer said the night before Stastny disappeared the two had stayed up late “just talking,” and had decided they would either go fishing near Coralville or maybe go over to Ellis Park and see what was happening the next day.
 Bauer also said he didn’t know anyone who had it in for Stastny.

 The last thing Bauer heard when he turned in was the sound of Stastny laughing, perhaps to himself, said Bauer.